MySQL supports multiple Unicode character sets:

-0x0dc6, whereas Deseret Bee and Deseret Tee both have a weight of utf32_general_cicollation used instead, the result would be 1 because all three characters have a weight of The current rule that all supplementary characters are equal to each other is nonoptimal but is not expected to cause trouble.
+0x0dc6, whereas Deseret Bee and Deseret Tee both have a weight of utf32_general_cicollation used instead, the result is 1 because all three characters have a weight of The current rule that all supplementary characters are equal to each other is nonoptimal but is not expected to cause trouble.
 These characters are very rare, so it will be very rare that a multi-character string consists entirely of supplementary characters.
 In Japan, since the supplementary characters are obscure Kanji ideographs, the typical user does not care what order they are in, anyway.
 If you really want rows sorted by MySQL's rule and secondarily by code point value, it is easy:

 ORDER BY s1 COLLATE utf32_unicode_ci, s1 COLLATE utf32_bin